Stepanakert: Education

-Many new schools in Stepanakert were opened during the last decade with the help of the Armenian diaspora.
+Many new schools in Stepanakert were opened from the late 1990s to 2010 with the help of the Armenian diaspora.
 Existing schools were also renovated with donations from the diaspora.

 The Stepanakert branch of Tumo Center for Creative Technologies was opened in September 2015, as a result of continued cooperation between the Tumo Centre and the Armenian General Benevolent Union, with the support of mobile operator Karabakh Telecom.

 Sport

-Football is a popular sport in Nagorno-Karabakh and the city has a renovated football stadium.
+Football was a popular sport in Nagorno-Karabakh and the city has a renovated football stadium.
 Since the mid-1990s, football teams from Karabakh started taking part in some domestic competitions in Armenia.
 Lernayin Artsakh is the football club that represents the city of Stepanakert.
 The Artsakh national football league was launched in 2009.

 The non-FIFA affiliated Artsakh national football team was formed in 2012 and played their first competitive match against the unrecognized Abkhazia national football team in Sukhumi on 17 September 2012.
 The match ended with a 1–1 draw.
 The following month, on 21 October 2012, Artsakh played the return match at the Stepanakert Republican Stadium against Abkhazia, winning it with a result of 3–0.

-There is also interest in other sports, including basketball and volleyball.
+There was also interest in other sports, including basketball and volleyball.

-Artsakh athletes also take part with the representing teams and athletes in the Pan-Armenian Games, organized in Armenia.
+Artsakh athletes also took part with the representing teams and athletes in the Pan-Armenian Games, organized in Armenia.

-As an unrecognized entity, the athletes of Artsakh compete in international sports competitions under the flag of Armenia.
+As an unrecognized entity, the athletes of Artsakh competed in international sports competitions under the flag of Armenia.